In D.C., a resident tracks the flying machines hovering above on the city’s ‘helicopter highway’

-Hogan, an audio engineer by day, was quick to remedy that.
+Logan, an audio engineer by day, was quick to remedy that.
 At the start of the year, he launched the Twitter handle @HelicoptersofDC as a clearinghouse for all things chopper-related.
 Now more than 7,700 followers strong, the account uses publicly available data to identify the sources of all that buzzing, often tweeting out photos of the choppers.

-Hogan isn’t out to shame the many rotors.
+Logan isn’t out to shame the many rotors.
 HelicoptersofDC is decidedly pro-helo, selling helicopter schwag, hosting helicopter-identification contests and generally getting residents hyped about hueys.

-“It’s created a community excited to discuss helicopters,” Hogan said.
+“It’s created a community excited to discuss helicopters,” Logan said.
 “It’s changed the way we think about helicopters. . . .
 It’s not, ‘Oh man, there it is again,’ but ‘Oh, I've got to get a photo of that.’ ”

 It’s not always an easy sell.
 Helicopters and Washingtonians generally get along as well as hawks and bunny rabbits.